-There are not many places on earth with the unique combinations of landscape features found here: lush rainforest and fern gardens, old forests, towering waterfalls, massive waves, epic cliffside coastal viewpoints, mist-covered mountain peaks – yeah, you get the idea.
+There are not many places on earth with the unique combinations of landscape features found here.
+From LUSH rainforest and fern gardens, old forests, towering waterfalls, massive waves, epic cliffside coastal viewpoints, to mist-covered mountain peaks – you get the idea.

 Photo: Chris Lininger